-However, small businesses usually don't have the resources to do this constantly, which is why it’s important that you take steps to reduce your ongoing costs, and set up your business finances to make it happen almost automatically.
+When you're running a small business, every dollar counts.
+Paying unnecessary banking fees is frustrating and eats into your business profits.
 The trick is to choose business bank accounts that let you make all the transactions you need without constantly taking a cut of your profits.

-This guide goes through the different fees you’re likely to encounter, and shows you how to minimise or avoid them entirely.
+This guide goes through the different business banking fees you’re likely to encounter, and shows you how to minimise or avoid them entirely.

 What are the types of business banking fees?

 Banks may impose a range of fees on business customers.

 Many business bank accounts will charge a monthly account-keeping fee, but it’s possible to find options which do not.
 If your current business account carries monthly fees, it might be time to switch.